ibm-cloud-docs/EventStreams/consuming_messages.md

 ### Consumer lag
 {: #consumer_lag}

 The consumer lag for a partition is the difference between the offset of the most recently published message and the consumer's committed offset.
-In other words, it is the difference between the number of records that have been produced, and the number which have been consumed.
+In other words, it is the difference between the number of records that have been produced, and the number that have been consumed.
 Although it's usual to have natural variations in the produce and consume rates, the consume rate should not be slower than the produce rate for an extended period.

 If you observe that a consumer is processing messages successfully but occasionally appears to jump over a group of messages, it can be a sign that the consumer is not able to keep up.
 For topics that are not using log compaction, the amount of log space is managed by periodically deleting old log segments.